dendragapus (from dendron, tree, and agapao, to be fond of) obscurus (dark, dusky)

 Friday, July 20, 2018 — 12:16 pm

 St. Elmo, Colorado — Chalk Creek Drive (County Road 162)

 As is the case with most gallinaceous birds, you don’t really go to a spot and look for Dusky Grouse.
 The way to find them is to put yourself in the right habitat and hope you and the grouse happen upon the same spot at the same time.
-As Sally and I drove up the canyon to the ghost town of St. Elmo, I asked her to keep her eyes open for grouse-looking birds.
+As we drove up the canyon to the ghost town of St. Elmo, I asked my wife to keep her eyes open for grouse-looking birds.
 We saw nothing on the way west.
 By the time we were heading down the canyon, the road was busy with cars and pickups and ATVs.
-It definitely didn’t feel remote, and I said to Sally that we weren’t going to find any Dusky Grouse in all that mess.
+It definitely didn’t feel remote, and I said that we weren’t going to find any Dusky Grouse in all that mess.

 Not thirty seconds later, we rounded a corner and I saw something dark about 100 yards ahead of us.
 I had a good feeling that it might be a grouse, but a car was approaching from the other direction, and I figured it would flush before we got close.
 Nope.
 The car had to swerve around the hen as it ambled slowly across the road.
 I pulled up close to it and started taking video.
 When the bird got to the south side of the road, it turned and walked along next to us for about 20 yards.
 I took this video with my phone, then scrambled for my camera.